SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

 \subsection{PlanAgent: Structured Reasoning and Planning}

-Directly conditioning a world model on a high-level goal $g$ in a one-shot manner often leads to temporal hallucinations or incomplete execution.
-To mitigate this, we employ a \textbf{PlanAgent} (parameterized by a VLM $\pi_{\text{plan}}$) to explicitly decompose abstract goals into executable action sequences.
+Directly conditioning a video generator on an abstract goal $g$ in a single-shot manner often leads to incomplete execution or hallucinations.
+To mitigate this, we employ a \textbf{PlanAgent} (parameterized by a VLM $\pi_{\text{plan}}$) to explicitly decompose high-level goals into executable action sequences.

-Formally, given a goal $g$ and memory context $\mathcal{M}$, the agent employs Chain-of-Thought (CoT) reasoning to synthesize a structured plan sequence:
+Formally, given a goal $g$ and context memory $\mathcal{M}$, the agent employs Chain-of-Thought (CoT) reasoning to decompose the instruction, establish causal logic, and synthesize structured plans: